Bronchitis Specialist In Houston Texas

 Excercise.
-Just like with your biceps, you can build up the muscles that help you breathe.
-Try biking or walking 3 times a week.
+Like with your biceps, you can build up the muscles that help you breathe.
+Try biking or walking three times a week.
 Workouts make you cough up mucus better.

 Avoid bad air.
 Stay away from smokers.
-Don’t step into crowds during flu season.
-Wear a face mask if you’re working with things that have strong fumes, like varnish and house paint.
+Stay away from crowds during flu season.
+Wear a face mask if you work with strong fumes, like varnish and house paint.

 Get vaccinated.
 A yearly flu vaccine lowers your odds of a potentially deadly infection.
 Your doctor may also recommend you get a vaccine that protects you from pneumonia.

 “Purse” your breaths.
 This trick makes it easier to breathe by opening up your airways.
 First, inhale through your nose to a count of 2.
 Then pucker your lips as if you’re about to kiss.
 Release your breath through your mouth to a count of 4.
 Practice pursuing breathing whenever you’re in the middle of something hard, like climbing stairs.